 Increasing the cap in the morning peak (6.00 am to 8.00 am) and afternoon peak (5.00 pm to 7.00 pm) would provide 20 additional slots, or a six per cent increase in capacity, during peak periods.
 Increasing the cap for all non-curfew operating hours (between 6.00 am and 11.00 pm) would make available an additional 85 slots per day, including the additional 20 slots during peak periods.
 Increasing the cap under either of these scenarios would delay the onset of capacity issues at the airport by around one or three years, respectively, and is not a long term solution to Sydney's aviation capacity needs in either scenario.

-It was considered that any increase in peak movement would place additional strain on limited airside infrastructure and surface transport linkages, and would also increase the noise exposure to surrounding communities.
+It was considered that any increase in peak movement would place additional strain on limited airside infrastructure and increasingly congested surface transport linkages.

 Curfew shoulder settings